KatieHaring/KatieHaring.github.io/_pages/reading-archive.md

 <img src="/images/PractTimeSeriesFore.jpg" width="200" height="310">

-Galit Shmueli wrote a fantastic book called Data Mining for Business Analytics that we used in my Master's program.
+Galit Shmueli co-wrote a fantastic book called Data Mining for Business Analytics that we used in my Master's program.
 She really excels at explaining complex topics in a way that's easy to understand.
 I had always wanted to learn more about time series forecasting, so I was extremely pleased to see that Dr. Shmueli had written on this topic.

 ## February 2022
 ### Practical Statistics for Data Scientists by Peter Bruce, Andrew Bruce, and Peter Gedeck